poult-lab/daily-word/english_words_ learning.md

-04.exaggerate  [ɪɡˈzædʒəreɪt]

-[verb] The hotel was really **filthy** and I'm not exaggerating.
+04.overinflated /ˌoʊvərɪnˈfleɪtɪd/

+[adj] overinflated house prices."of a price or value"

+[adj] In recent weeks, public anger has been intensifying over Han's acceptance into MIT as there have been allegations that the high school senior has plagiarized and overinflated other credentials.

-"to make sth seem larger, better, worse or more important than it really is"
+"made to seem better, worse, more important, etc. than it really is" - exaggerated- "言过其实的"